This post was originally published on 29th March 2020. Due to its popularity, it was updated with the new tips on 19th Oct 2022.

 9. Don't Forget Your Supplements

 As well as eating a balanced diet, we also recommend making sure that you are getting enough vitamins and minerals.
 Having a vitamin deficiency makes people more likely to experience hair loss and many other problems.
-Vitamin C ensures hair growth, renews tissues and helps your body to absorb iron (which transports oxygen to your hair follicles), Vitamin B is responsible for the overall health of your hair, and vitamin E stimulates circulation on the scalp.
+Vitamin C ensures hair growth, renews tissues and helps your body to absorb iron (which transports oxygen to your hair follicles), Vitamin B is responsible for the overall health of your hair and it gives you energy too.
+Vitamin E stimulates circulation on the scalp.